 They are well-built headphones for the price, but their frame doesn’t feel as durable as that of the Beyerdynamic DT 770 PRO.
 The Beyerdynamic also have impressive sound, but some find them a bit sharp or sibilant.
 They also don’t have a detachable cable like the M50x.
 Overall, these are great headphones for listening to music and provide excellent value for their price.

-If you want wired headphones that still perform well but that you can more easily slip into your pockets, get the 1More Triple Driver.
+The best wired earbuds we've tested are the 1More Triple Driver.
 They’re among the best cheap earbuds we’ve reviewed so far.
 They’re lightweight, ultra-portable in-ear headphones that come with a great carrying case to help protect them on-the-go.

 They come with 9 tip options, including both silicone and foam tips to help you find your ideal fit.
 They have great audio reproduction and are well-suited for a variety of genres.